pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 # Using Pyrsia with Docker

-Once you have setup the pyrsia nodes and the CLI you are ready to start using Pyrsia with docker.
+Once you have setup the Pyrsia nodes and the CLI you are ready to start using Pyrsia with Docker.

-## Configure docker desktop to use node A as registry mirror
+## Configure Docker desktop to use node A as registry mirror

-In your Docker desktop installation -> Settings -> Docker Engine where docker allows you to set registry-mirrors.
+In your Docker desktop installation -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
 Setup node A as a registry mirror by adding/editing the following in the configuration.

 ```jsonc